pooyafayyaz/Gloss2Text/README.md

 Please follow the link to download the [Phoenix-2014T dataset]( https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX-2014-T/), the dataset is a german sign lanugae consisting the gloss and translation pairs:

+Download the data and put it in the 'data' folder.

 ## Training :rocket:
 To start training, run the following command.
 Modify any arguments as needed: